 5. It’s the Christmas Capitol of the World

-A local guide informed us that about FOUR MILLION people visit Colmar throughout the holiday season to experience their Christmas markets.
-If you plan to visit then and want to stay within Colmar (and not on the outskirts), make sure you book a hotel early!
+A local guide informed us that about FOUR MILLION people visit throughout the holiday season to experience their Colmar Christmas markets.
+If you plan to visit then and want to stay within Colmar’s old city, where the markets are (and not on the outskirts), make sure you book a hotel early!

 Our guide on our Alsace Original Experiences tour informed us homeowners cannot paint the facade of their house the same color as their neighbor.
 This is because centuries ago house colors indicated the family trade or what the shop at the sidewalk level of the structure was.
 (For instance, a butcher or blacksmith.)